GMOD/jblast-jbconnect-hook/docs/setup.rst

 Galaxy integration is optional and allows for using Galaxy workflows to process BLAST searches.
 Note that is is a demonstration of Galaxy integration and not intended to be a robust solution.

-We generally assume that Galaxy and JBServer are installed in side-by-side directories.
+We generally assume that Galaxy and JBConnect are installed in side-by-side directories.
 For example:
 ::
     /var
        /www
            /galaxy
-           /jbserver
+           /jbconnect

-Getting JBServer fully integrated with Galaxy will require several start/stop instances of Galaxy.
+Getting JBConnect fully integrated with Galaxy will require several start/stop instances of Galaxy.

 Install Galaxy